prasadkancharla/rbac-demo/Readme.md

 ## Source Code
 ### Datasources
 - Contains the datasources to store application data.
-- For this assignment, only InMemoryDataSource is defined with few methods, but we can define as many different data sources as we want and use them for data storage.
+- For this project, only InMemoryDataSource is defined with few methods, but we can define as many different data sources as we want and use them for data storage.
+It basically demonstrates how easily we can add another datasource.

 ### Models
 - Contains the models (which store data in memory using the memory datasource).